Dari: History

 It may also indicate a form of poetry used from Rudaki to Jami.
 In the fifteenth century it appeared in Herat under the Persian-speaking Timurid dynasty.
-The Persian-language poets of the Mughal Empire who used the Indian verse methods or rhyme methods, like Bedil and Muhammad Iqbal, became familiar with the araki form of poetry.
+The Persian-language poets of the Indian subcontinent who used the Indian verse methods or rhyme methods, like Bedil and Muhammad Iqbal, became familiar with the araki form of poetry.
 Iqbal loved both styles of literature and poetry, when he wrote: